 “Their candidate cannot win, but they can and would serve as a spoiler that could return someone like Donald Trump to office.
 I therefore commit to opposing a No Labels third-party ticket in 2024 for the good of the country.”

 Definitely don’t look over there.
-Yes, the UK has nearly a dozen major parties, 5 of which have 10 or more representatives in Parliament; Japan has the same, only with six parties holding 10 or more members of the National Diet; Germany has 8 parties with 10 more members in the Bundestag and closer to two dozen in total; France has only 5 major parties, but every single one has more than 60 members in their Parliament.
+Yes, the UK has nearly a dozen major parties, 5 of which have 10 or more representatives in Parliament; Japan has the same, only with six parties holding 10 or more members of the National Diet; Germany has 8 parties with 10 or more members in the Bundestag and closer to two dozen in total; France has only 5 major parties, but every single one has more than 60 members in their Parliament.
 But pay no attention to those countries.
 Just pick one of these two shitty options.
 It’s your duty to do that.
 And also not to question it.

 Look, it’s perfectly acceptable for you to do the electoral calculus and come to the conclusion that, if you don’t vote for Biden, you’re throwing your vote away (or, worse, that you’re effectively voting for Trump).
 That’s a lovely thing for any individual “you” to do.
 But don’t think it’s okay to try to shove that down everyone else’s throat.
 And maybe also think about whether it’s okay to just accept that blindly and not believe it can ever change.